eular-research/ATAi_rnaseq_bulk/README.md

 # Welcome to EULAR ATAi bulk NGS data
 This repository is dedicated to the analysis of bulk NGS data, with a focus on RMD-related diseases and experiments.
 It is part of the [EULAR ATAi](https://www.eular.org/eular-atai) project.

+## conda enviroments
+* Information about conda env are in [conda support](nf-code_support)
+* Notebooks require a conda env, this can be created: conda env create -f ./nf-code_support/env_merged_env.yml .
+Otherwise, you need to install libraries and packages of the notebooks.

 ## Design your RNAseq experiment
 Design your RNAseq experiment and consider:
 * Biological question.